MiguelBorges1/MiguelBorges1/README.md

 + Cybersecurity, namely IAM (Identity Access Management.</br>Preparing for CompTia Sec+.</br>Also, TryHackMe.
 + Python, for network automation

 <!-- <b><h2>My Projects</h2></b>
 -->

+🏆  I've recently obtained the CCNA and I'm looking for an opportunity as a <ins>Junior or entry-level Network Engineer or Administrator.</ins></br>

 📫 How to reach me :</br>
 miguel.borges@protonmail.com</br>